Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Provisional Structure.md

 This is a starting point / prototype for [[Continuous Improvement]].

-The [[Lionsberg System]] is designed to work as a Whole - this structure is purpose-built to protect the DNA and Processes that are bringing [[Intention Into Reality]].
+The [[Lionsberg System]] is designed to work as a Whole - this structure is purpose-built to protect the DNA and Processes that are bringing intention into reality.

 ![[Lionsberg diagram 8-15-22.png]]